MGeo: Multi-Modal Geographic Pre-Training Method: Methods

 In this section, we present the detailed architecture and pre-training process of MGeo.
 Following state-of-the-art multi-modal methods~\cite{DBLP:conf/icml/KimSK21, DBLP:journals/corr/abs-2103-00823, DBLP:conf/eccv/ChenLYK0G0020}, MGeo is composed of a geographic encoder and a multi-modal interaction module, as shown in Figure~\ref{fig:mgeo}.
-The full training process of MGeo consists of three steps.
-First, we train geographic encoder alone to learn representations of GC.
-The trained geographic encoder is fixed in the following stages.
-Then, text-geolocation pairs are used to pre-train MGeo in a multi-modal way.
-By modeling geographic objects along with text and pre-training with massive text-geolocation pairs, MGeo successfully aligns these two modals into a same latent space.
-Lastly, MGeo is fine-tuned on ranking and retrieval tasks and gains significant improvements.
+The full training process of MGeo consists of three steps: (1)~we first train geographic encoder alone to learn representations of GC, and the trained geographic encoder is fixed in the following stages; (2)~text-GC pairs are then used to pre-train MGeo in a multi-modal way, by modeling geographic objects along with text and pre-training with massive text-GC pairs, and MGeo successfully aligns these two modals into a same latent space; (3) MGeo is lastly fine-tuned on ranking and retrieval tasks and gains significant improvements.